 How it works…

-By setting up an account with OpenAI, you gain access to the ChatGPT API and other features offered by the platform such as the playground and all available models.
+By setting up an account with OpenAI, you gain access to the ChatGPT API, and other features offered by the platform such as the playground and all available models.
 This enables you to utilize ChatGPT's capabilities in your cybersecurity operations, enhancing your efficiency and decision-making process.

 There’s more…